luv4bytes/trng/README.md

-# TRNG - Brainfucks pretty sister.
+# TRNG - Brainfucks pretty sister

 ## What is TRNG?

 TRNG is a very close relative of [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
 Meaning it works based on the same principles as Brainfuck but with a lot more instructions and features to make writing programs a bit more understandable.

 The TRNG interpreter is written in [Rust](https://www.rust-lang.org/).